-We expect that our cash and short-term investments and cash flow from operating activities, including net tax refunds, will be sufficient to meet our operating and capital needs over the next twelve months.
+We expect that our cash and short-term investments and cash flow from operating activities will be sufficient to meet our operating and capital needs over the next twelve months.

 We continually evaluate our assets to determine if they remain a strategic fit and, given our business and the financial performance outlook, make sense to continue to be part of our portfolio.